aravind93raja/Project-Image-Captioning/README.md

-# Project - Facial Keypoint Detection
+# Project - Image Captioning

 In this project, I have used the dataset of image-caption pairs to train a CNN-RNN model to automatically generate images from captions